JasonShin/sqlx-ts/README.md

     sh -s -- --help
 ```

+### sqlx-ts is not an ORM!

+sqlx-ts supports **compile-time checked queries** and **generated types against SQLs**.
+It does not, however, do this by providing DSL (domain-specific language) for building queries.
+Instead, it provides macros that take regular SQL as input and ensure that it is valid against the target database.
+The way it works is that sqlx-ts connects to your local or development database at compile-time and have database itself to verify the queries, also generate types based on information_schema.
+This can have many benefits that typical ORMs cannot provide
+- Since sqlx-ts simply sends the queries back to the DB, almost any SQL syntax can be used in sqlx-ts (including things added by database extensions)
+- You can easily optimize the queries as the SQLs are not built using a query-builder or an ORM interface
+- The generated types work well with almost any database driver or even ORMs if they have good typescript support (that allows you to override input and output types)

+but it comes with some implications
+- The amount of information that sqlx-ts retrieves depend on the type of the database (e.g. MySQL vs PostgreSQL)

+If you are looking for an ORM, you can checkout [Sequelize](https://sequelize.org/) or [Prisma](https://www.prisma.io/).

 ### Motivation

 I would like to bring the powerful compile-time safety ideas to Node.js. [sqlx](https://github.com/launchbadge/sqlx) is a great example of this, as it provides compile-time check of SQLs within your Rust code and Rust itself provides a great environment for tools like sqlx. sqlx-ts is greatly inspired by [sqlx](https://github.com/launchbadge/sqlx), but solves additional problems of generating TypeScript interfaces based on the SQL queries that are present in your code.